Last Updated: June 19, 2020

 Although Time Inc., the current owner of MySpace, confirmed the stolen data was old, it is still a big hit.
 According to them, the hackers only managed to acquire data from before 11 June 2013.
 And what did they get?
-Email addresses and passwords.
+Email and password lists.
 Even a second password once in a while.

 MySpace CFO, Jeff Bairstow, was quick to reassure the users that they take data security “extremely seriously”.

 Even though it doesn’t seem as severe as the previous cybersecurity breaches, these accounts hold all kinds of personal information.
 Name, occupation, network activity, and some prehistoric metrics from when MySpace was popular.

 Also, consider this – many users are accustomed to typing the same password for all of their online accounts.
 If anyone gains knowledge of your MySpace password, chances are they will be able to log into at least one of your other internet profiles.